How to Grow, Care and Propagate Blushing Bromeliads (Neoregelia Bromeliads)

 Blushing Bromeliads are a perfect addition for your collection.
 Check them out on Etsy (Link to Etsy).

-Blushing Bromeliads (Neoregelia Bromeliads) grow best in bright light away from direct sunlight (filtered light), average warmth of 18-280C, humidity of 60-70% and consistently moist, fertile, well-drained, orchid's potting soil coupled with fortnightly feeding during the growing season.
+Caring for Neoregelia Bromeliads indoors, entails providing bright light (filtered light), average warmth of 18-280C, humidity of 60-70% and consistently moist, fertile, well-drained, orchid's potting soil coupled with fortnightly feeding during the growing season.

-Neoregelia Bromeliads require regular pruning to keep them neat as well as provide space for the growth of pups.
+Blushing Bromeliads care requires regular pruning to keep them neat as well as provide space for the growth of pups.
 Repotting is not necessary as they have a small root system and once they flower, they die and leave behind pups.
 Keep reading for more on these growing conditions and how to achieve them.

 Blushing Bromeliad, Neoregelia Bromeliad